arturogonzalezm/archivebox-wordpress-automation/README.md

   python3.11 archivebox_automation.py bulk --per-site
 - Config: set archive.per_site: true in sites_config.yaml and run bulk normally

 Per-site data directories are created under your data-dir (default srv/archivebox) using a slugified site name, e.g. srv/archivebox/example-site/.
+You can override the slug per site via the `slug` key in sites_config.yaml.

 You can also target a single per-site instance when serving or generating links:
 - Serve a specific site instance: